TheSilvered/nest/docs/c_api/c_api-dtoa.md

 **Description:**

-Converts a double to an ASCII string.
+Convert a `double` to an ASCII string.

 Modes: